-But for the rest of the people that don’t want to spend money on expensive shoes and do grueling 5k’s I have good news.
-There is an easier cardiovascular activity that will keep your heart health in check and improve your physical fitness.
+But for the rest of the people that don’t want to spend money on expensive shoes and do grueling 5k’s, I have good news.
+There is an easier cardiovascular activity that can help keep your heart health in check and improve your physical fitness.

 I’m of course talking about walking.
 Many people don’t seem to count walking as an exercise even though it’s actually the perfect form of exercise for us.
 We, humans, are designed to walk.
 Everything in our physique has evolved to make walking as effortless as possible.

 Walking can be done in different intensities just like running.
 You can climb hills or increase your walking speed if you want to increase your heart rate.
 But the truth is there is no real need, simply walking a decent amount daily is all that it takes to keep your cardiovascular system healthy.

 The best part is that you don’t need special walking shoes.
 You likely already own several pairs of shoes you use walking around running your errands.
 Just use the most comfortable ones and try to walk as much as possible.

 A pedometer or an activity tracker like Fitbit will make it easier to follow your daily step count.
 Combine this with bodyweight training and you have a complete fitness routine without any expensive equipment.

 So now you know how to improve your overall fitness completely free.
 But I bet there are a bunch of questions running through your head right now?

 - How much of each exercise should I do?